 CREATE OR REPLACE PYTHON3 SCALAR SCRIPT udfs.ip_to_city (ip varchar(20000)) RETURNS VARCHAR(2000000) AS

 CREATE or replace CONNECTION ipstack_api TO '' IDENTIFIED BY '3ea0e75f8fbd815a86516aa783648d4a';

 The user has the privileges to EXECUTE SCRIPT, CREATE SCRIPT, and USE ANY CONNECTION.
 Executing the below script returns an insufficient privilege for using connection IPSTACK_API message.

 The insufficient privileges message indicates that by default, the user is not allowed to access the connection details.
-You can easily solve this by providing GRANT CONNECTION privileges or GRANT ACCESS ANY CONNECTION privileges to the user.
+You can easily solve this by providing GRANT ACCESS ANY CONNECTION privileges to the user.
 However, this is not the most secure method.
-Providing GRANT CONNECTION privileges allows users to create new scripts that will use the connection details to find out the access keys or passwords.
+Providing GRANT ACCESS ANY CONNECTION privileges allows users to create new scripts that will use the connection details to find out the access keys or passwords.

 In order to make this secure, limit the access to connection details to a UDF script.
 This way, users can access the connection details only by the script.
 For example,

 Additionally, you can also specify the schema name as shown below.
 This allows the users to access connection details via all scripts within the schema.
 This way, if the user does not have the CREATE SCRIPT privilege within the schema or is not the schema owner, the user will not be able to retrieve the access keys or passwords.